jensvog/serverless-postman-env-plugin/README.md

 information about the http api endpoint.
 This environment file can be used to start postman tests against the deployed api.

+Beside the endpoint url information, also all related API Keys of the endpoint is printed in the file.
+This makes it possible to test protected APIs.

 ## Installation

 Plugin can be installed with: